R3R: Decentralized Multi-Agent Collision Avoidance with Infinite-Horizon Safety: Proposed Approach and Solution

 To handle the asynchronous nature of a decentralized system, where multiple agents may replan at different times, we must introduce an assumption to prevent conflicts where two neighbors invalidate each other's plans simultaneously.

-\begin{assumption} No two agents which can communicate update their committed trajectories simultaneously. \end{assumption} \begin{remark} This assumption is necessary to ensure replanning agents have accurate information their neighbors \cite{vielmettiGraphGatekeeper}.
-If two neighboring agents replan simultaneously, they could each construct and validate colliding candidate trajectories, as neither would have knowledge of the other.
-An approach to relaxing this assumption is explored in \cite{kondoRobustMADERDecentralized2023}, uses a check-recheck scheme to ensure agents have sufficiently up-to-date information about their neighbors'.
-Alternatively, a randomized backoff could be implemented, such that if two agents attempt to replan simultaneously, both wait for a short, randomized period before trying again.
-We acknowledge this is a significant limitation and an area of future work. \end{remark}
+\begin{assumption} No two agents which can communicate update their committed trajectories simultaneously, i.e., \neqn{ t_k = t_{k_i} = t_{k_j} \implies (i,j) \notin E(t_k). } \end{assumption} \begin{remark} This assumption is necessary to ensure replanning agents have accurate information about their neighbors \cite{vielmettiMultiAgentGatekeeperSafe2026}, preventing agents from simultaneously constructing mutually invalidating candidates.
+Under the conditions of \cref{assumption:instantaneous_comms}, this is a mild assumption, however we acknowledge handling the effects of non-ideal network communication as a direction for future work.
+An approach to relaxing this assumption is explored in \cite{kondoRobustMADERDecentralized2023}, using a check-recheck scheme to ensure agents have sufficiently up-to-date information about their neighbors. \end{remark}